-Croatia: PWC dominant market position, competition complain to OLAF13.
-April 2015. / SEE Energy News
+Croatia: PWC dominant market position, competition complain to OLAF, SEE Energy News

 Two consulting companies sue LNG Croatia to European Anti-fraud Office (OLAF) because of the competition for consultant selection who will lead the business, financial and legal advice on the LNG project, because they think that elected consultant Price Waterhouse Coopers was privileged.

 PWC otherwise advises HEP in the process of restructuring, it also advised Hypo bank on the land sale for the terminal construction on Krk.
 PWC offer was the most expensive and amounted to 2,2 MEUR, and it was assessed with 93.7 of a maximum 100 points.
 One company has been reportedly considering the submission of criminal charges.

 Poslovni dnevnik daily wrote about the displeasure of competition, EIHP consortium and Ernst & Young as LNG Croatia refused to provide to contestants the documentation about the evaluation of their bids and other products, and they are not allowed even an offers overview, as they say, it is a standard in projects financed by EU funds.